Procurement and Fair Jobs Code - what is required by agencies

 • review the Fair Jobs Code plan

-• ensure significant subcontractors of $10 million or more have a Certificate
+• ensure significant subcontractors of $1 million or more have a pre-assessment certificate

 • incorporate Fair Jobs Code Model Clauses into contracts